-8.6 Investment of Amounts in the IRA - You have exclusive responsibility for and control over the investment of the assets of your IRA.
+8.6 Investment of Amounts in the IRA

+You have exclusive responsibility for and control over the investment of the assets of your IRA.
 All transactions will be subject to any and all restrictions or limitations, direct or indirect, that are imposed by our charter, articles of incorporation, or bylaws; any and all applicable federal and state laws and regulations; the rules, regulations, customs and usages of any exchange, market or clearing house where the transaction is executed; our policies and practices; and this agreement.
-After your death, your beneficiaries will have the right to direct the investment of your IRA assets, subject to the same conditions that applied to you during your lifetime under this agreement (including, without limitation, Section 8.03 of this article).
+After your death, your beneficiaries will have the right to direct the investment of your IRA assets, subject to the same conditions that applied to you during your lifetime under this agreement (including, without limitation, Section 8.038.3 of this article).
 The right to direct investment of assets may be restricted, however, as provided herein.
 We will have no discretion to direct any investment in your IRA.
-We assume no responsibility for rendering investment advice with respect to your IRA.
+We assume no responsibility for rendering investment advice with respect to your IRA, nor will we offer any opinion or judgment to you on matters concerning the value or suitability of any investment or proposed investment for your IRA.
 In the absence of instructions from you, or if your instructions are not in a form acceptable to us, we will have the right to hold any uninvested amounts in cash, and we will have no responsibility to invest uninvested cash unless and until directed by you.
 We will not exercise the voting rights and other shareholder rights with respect to investments in your IRA unless you provide timely written directions acceptable to us.